 * Research positions

-According to the objectives of the Masters in Tourism Destination Management programme, interaction between theory and practice is crucial in this master course.
-The curriculum is subdivided into 3 phases, in which the phase in Breda is considered to be the preparation for the second phase that will take place on three different types of tourism destinations.
-The first phase will be a mixture of theory and practice.
-During the second phase students will work in international student resewinarch teams.
-This second phase has a focus on the tourism practice under different circumstances.
-In the final phase the Dissertation is written in which practice and theory should be brought together and in which is strived towards new insights, theories or generalisations.
+The curriculum is subdivided into three phases.
+The first phase in Breda, with a clear emphasis on theory, is considered to be the preparation for the second phase which will take place on three different types of tourism destinations.
+This second phase has a focus on the tourism practice under different circumstances and you will work in international student research teams.
+In the final phase, the dissertation is written in which practice and theory should be brought together and in which is strived towards new insights, theories or generalisations.

-1. Destination specific tourism subjects focusing on theoretical knowledge and tourism practice:
+* Destination specific tourism subjects focusing on theoretical knowledge and tourism practice

 Phase 2: Fieldwork